swiftdemand/swiftprotocol/README.md

-# Swift Protocol White Paper
+# Swift Protocol White Paper (Draft)

 The Swift Protocol is a DAO-based protocol that implements a Universal Basic Income (UBI)

 **https://www.swiftdemand.com/**

 ## Abstract
 The Swift Protocol is an implementation of a Decentralized Autonomous Organization (DAO) that provides Universal Basic Income.
 The Swift currency is designed to be used as a transactional currency.
 It has been designed for [low transaction latency](#transaction-latency), the ability to [scale to thousands of transactions per second](#transactions-per-second), [low transaction fees](#low-transaction-fees), and [dispute resolution for transactions](#buyer--seller-protections).
 Income is distributed on a daily basis to all participants and represents a UBI.
-This paper is written to give a clear understanding of how the Swift Protocol works while remaining simple to read.
+This paper is written to give a clear understanding of how the Swift Protocol works while remaining simple to understand.

 - [Introduction](#introduction)
 - [Account Types](#account-types)